potassco/clorm/docs/clorm/predicate.rst

        date=StringField
        location=Location.Field

-The :py:meth:`ComplexTerm.Field<clorm.Predicate.Field>` property returns a :class:`~clorm.RawField` sub-class that is generated automatically when the :class:`~clorm.Predicate` sub-class is defined.
+The :py:meth:`Location.Field<clorm.Predicate.Field>` property returns a :class:`~clorm.BaseField` sub-class that is generated automatically when :class:`~clorm.Predicate` (or :class:`~clorm.ComplexTerm`) is sub-classed.
 It provides the functions to automatically convert to, and from, the Predicate sub-class instances and the Clingo symbol objects.

 The predicate class containing complex terms can be instantiated in the obvious
 way: